msuud/Oasis-Bliss-ReactApp/README.md

-I have made this project only for practice purpose.
+I made this project for practice purpose.